-EXHIBIT A STONEX GROUP INC. 2022 OMNIBUS INCENTIVE COMPENSATION PLAN
+2022 OMNIBUS INCENTIVE COMPENSATION PLAN

 StoneX Group Inc., a Delaware corporation (the "Company"), has previously adopted this StoneX Group Inc. 2022 Omnibus Incentive Compensation Plan (the "Plan").
 In 2021, the following plans: (i) the INTL FCStone Inc. 2013 Stock Option Plan, (ii) the INTL FCStone Inc. 2017 Restricted Stock Plan and (iii) the INTL FCStone Inc. 2016 Long-Term Performance Incentive Plan (together, the "Prior Plans") were merged with and into the 2021 Omnibus Incentive Compensation Plan.
-The Plan supersedes the 2021 Omnibus Incentive Compensation Plan.
-Outstanding grants under the Prior Plans shall continue in effect according to their terms as in effect at this time (subject to such amendments as the Committee (as defined below) determines, consistent with the Prior Plans, as applicable).
+The Plan supersedes the 2021 Omnibus Incentive Compensation Plan supersedes the 2021 Omnibus Incentive Compensation Plan.
+The Plan supersedes the 2021 Omnibus Incentive Compensation Plans as the Committee (as defined below) determines, consistent with the Prior Plans, as applicable).
 Any shares available under the Prior Plans will be cancelled upon the approval of the 2022 Omnibus Incentive Compensation Plan.
 The Company commits to reduce the Plan share reserve by the number of shares granted under the 2021 Omnibus Incentive Compensation Plan between December 31, 2021 and March 4, 2022 (the "2022 Grants") if the Plan is approved at the Annual Meeting of Shareholders.